 R4(tcl)# foreach address {

 Step 3.
-Enter each IP address in a separated line.
+Enter each IP address on a separate line.

 +>(tcl)#10.0.1.1